Built-in Conditions Reference

 7 ->register();

-Mixed PHP and WordPress Conditions#Copied!
+Mixed PHP and WordPress Conditions#

 1Rules::create('secure_admin_area', 'wp')